Meroitic language: Classification

 A hieroglyphic Meroitic inscription adorns this royal votive plaque of king Tanyidamani.
 It is from the temple of Apedemak in Meroë.
 Circa 100 BC, Walters Art Museum, Baltimore.

 The classification of the Meroitic language is uncertain due to the scarcity of data and difficulty in interpreting it.
 Since the alphabet was deciphered in 1909, it has been proposed that Meroitic is related to the Nubian languages and similar languages of the Nilo-Saharan phylum.
 The competing claim is that Meroitic is a member of the Afroasiatic phylum.

 Rowan (2006, 2011) proposes that the Meroitic sound inventory and phonotactics (the only aspects of the language that are secure) are similar to those of the Afroasiatic languages, and dissimilar from Nilo-Saharan languages.
 For example, she notes that very rarely does one find the sequence CVC, where the consonants (C) are both labials or both velars, noting that is similar to consonant restrictions found throughout the Afroasiatic language family, suggesting that Meroitic might have been an Afroasiatic language like Egyptian.
-Semitist Edward Lipiński (2011) also argues in favour for an Afro Asiatic origin of Meroitic based primarily on vocabulary.
+Semitist Edward Lipiński (2011) also argues in favour of an Afroasiatic origin for Meroitic, based primarily on vocabulary.

 Claude Rilly (2004, 2007, 2012, 2016) is the most recent proponent of the Nilo-Saharan idea: he proposes, based on its syntax, morphology, and known vocabulary, that Meroitic is Eastern Sudanic, the Nilo-Saharan family that includes the Nubian languages.
 He finds, for example, that word order in Meroitic "conforms perfectly with other Eastern Sudanic languages, in which sentences exhibit verb-final order (SOV: subject-object-verb); there are postpositions and no prepositions; the genitive is placed before the main noun; the adjective follows the noun."